geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 move semantics is _very_ different.
 That makes this section pretty straightforward.

-We've already mentioned that Rust has destructive move semantics and ownership is passed with a move.
+We've already mentioned that Rust has destructive move semantics and ownership is transferred with a move.
 That means that there is no need for a move constructor and Rust simply does not have an equivalent.
 That also frees us from the burden of leaving moved-from values in a defined state.
 In Rust, there is no such thing as a moved-from value, since the compiler will